 Many venue patrons have reported seeing a woman in a maid’s outfit hanging above the grand staircase.
 Another legend claims the maid wasn’t grief-stricken but committed suicide to hide her secret love affair with a Massey man.
 Whatever the reason for her suicide, the haunting image of her hanging above the staircase remains.

 The multi-level, Gothic-style mansion stands at an impressive 64 700 square feet.
 Its owner, Sir Henry Pellat, started building the magnificent structure in 1911.
 Ninety-eight rooms, and three years later, in 1914, the castle was finally done.

 Of course, the century-old castle has a few spirits within its walls.
 Castle staff report seeing multiple spirits in the halls, including Sir Pellat and his wife.
 The White Lady, possibly a maid, is also seen by guests and staff alike.

 Every October, the haunted Casa Loma transforms into Legends of Horror haunted house.
 Test your bravery on a one-hour experience walking through the garden and already haunted chambers below.
 There are also ghost stories told here for those brave enough to listen.

 Storm Crow Manor, Toronto

-Storm Crow Manor isn’t a haunted house, per se, but it still deserves a visit by fellow spook enthusiasts.
+Storm Crow Manor isn’t a haunted house in Toronto, per se, but it still deserves a visit by fellow spook enthusiasts.
 Both the interior and exterior of this eerie building are decorated in all things horror and science-fiction.